-The Global Collaboration for Resilient Food Systems—formerly Collaborative Crop Research Program (CCRP) anchor’s McKnight’s International program, which works to ensure a world where all people have access to nutritious food that is produced locally and sustainably.
-The program supports participatory, collaborative research on agroecological intensification in 12 countries on two continents—Africa and South America—where poverty and food insecurity have created “hunger hot spots.”
+The Global Collaboration for Resilient Food Systems—formerly Collaborative Crop Research Program (CCRP)—works to ensure a world where all people have access to nutritious food that is produced locally and sustainably.
+The program supports participatory, collaborative research on agroecological intensification in 10 countries on two continents—Africa and South America—where poverty and food insecurity have created “hunger hot spots.”

 Midwest Climate & Energy